 speed-dial list) Only call 911 when it is a life threatening

 Examples of life threatening emergencies or crime in progress:

 What will happen if we overuse or abuse 911?

-operator or putting one on hold), the police can invoke a city
+a 911 operator or putting one on hold), the police can invoke a

-ordinance deeming a business a nuisance, which has fines and charges
+city ordinance deeming a business a nuisance, which has fines and

-Otherwise call the police non-emergency # (see the speed-dial list)
+emergencies.
+Otherwise call the police non-emergency # (see the

-non-emergency #, it is necessary to fill out a "Police Call Incident
+the non-emergency #, it is necessary to fill out a "Police Call

-Report" immediately after the situation is under control.
-A written
+Incident Report" immediately after the situation is under control.

 - police non-emergency #